nnt0/fily/README.md

 # fily

-Fily is a command line tool that combines multiple functions together that can be helpful when dealing with files, especially with a large number of them.
+fily is a command line tool that combines multiple functions together that can be helpful when dealing with files, especially with a large number of them.

 This project is a personal one.
 There probably are a lot of other programs out there that do similar if not the same things.
 If you choose to use this understand that I am not making any kind of guarantees about it working or even working correctly.
 There are definitely bugs in here that I just haven't found yet.
 I recommend always having logging on and setting the strict logging flag to make sure you can understand what happened if something ever goes wrong.